 Done plotting your VLs?
 Great!
 Here are some quick ideas you may consider as you start planning your vacations around holidays in the Philippines for 2022.

 New Year Weekend

-It’s too late to plan for a vacation for the last few days of 2020, especially now that traveling is still strict.
+It’s too late to plan for an out-of-town vacation for the last few days of 2021, even though domestic traveling rules have become more relaxed.
 Instead, you can go on a road trip around places near Metro Manila such as Batangas, Laguna, Bulacan, or Tagaytay.